Magnetic Properties of Materials: Definition, Examples, Differences, and Its Applications

 Ferromagnetic Materials

 Ferromagnetic materials get strongly magnetised in an external magnetic field.
 Hence, they get attracted to permanent magnets, unlike paramagnetic materials.
 In addition, ferromagnetic materials will try to move from a region of a weaker magnetic field to a region of a stronger magnetic field.
 Similar to paramagnetic materials, the atoms of ferromagnets will experience a dipole moment, interact with one another, and get aligned spontaneously when placed in an external magnetic field.
-However, the direction of alignment on a macroscopic scale is common leading to a net magnetization which results in strong magnetization behaviour.
+However, the direction of alignment on a macroscopic scale is common leading to a net magnetisation which results in strong magnetisation behaviour.

 A Ferromagnetic Specimen in an External Magnetic Field